Peterhead Bay: Geography

 Immediately south of the bay is Sandford Bay.
 On the North Harbour lies the former island of Keith Inch where the north breakwater is anchored.
 Further north of the bay is the South Head rocks, forming the east most promontory.
 From that point on, the land curves in a north by north west direction to the North Head rock promontory.
 The small Almanythie Creek flows into the North Sea at that point.

 Marina and harbour

-Peterhead harbour as a legal entity is owned by Peterhead Port Authority which came into being in January 2006, which managed the port.
 The port consists of two areas, which are Peterhead Bay Harbour and the Harbours of Peterhead.
-Peterhead Bay Harbour comprises the deep water inlet, and js specifically used for the oil and gas industry.
+Peterhead Bay Harbour comprises the deep water inlet, and is specifically used for the oil and gas industry.
 The Harbours of Peterhead service the fishing industry and bulk cargo industries.

-The harbour has two massive Breakwaters, enclosing an area of approximately 300 acres in Peterhead bay.
+The harbour has two massive breakwaters, enclosing an area of approximately 300 acres in Peterhead bay.
 The south breakwater, about 2700 ft long, was constructed in 1892–1912 using convict labour from the prison at HM Prison Peterhead.
 The north breakwater, constructed 1912–56, is approximately 1500 ft long.
-The North Breakwater is built of Granite which is 18 metres wide and 14 metres deep.
-Vessels up to 96,000 tonnes have been accommodated on the Breakwater.
+The north breakwater is built of granite which is 18 metres wide and 14 metres deep.
+Vessels up to 96,000 tonnes have been accommodated on the breakwater.

-The following is the different areas that are part of the harbour facilities within Peterhead Bay:
+The following are the different areas that are part of the harbour facilities within Peterhead Bay: